Covid 19 coronavirus: UK financial experts on why NZ will be one of the best places in the world to invest

 At the moment it feels like there are only two types of country: nations that have handled coronavirus well and those facing criticism because they have not.

-Although this story has a long way to run and our assessments may look very different in 12 months, it makes sense for investors to make some judgments now, The Daily Mail reports.
+Although this story has a long way to run and our assessments may look very different in 12 months, it makes sense for investors to make judgments now, the Daily Mail reports.

-In recent days, we've seen New Zealand and Australia agree on a "travel bubble" between the two nations with lockdowns easing and discussions on cross-country tourism happening again.
+In recent days, New Zealand and Australia have agreed on a "travel bubble" between the two nations with lockdowns easing and discussions on cross-country tourism happening again.
 Germany, too, has announced further easing of the country's lockdown after successfully flattening the curve of Covid-19 deaths and infections.

 These nations, as well as China and South Korea, have been feted for their handling (with understandable reservations in the case of China) of the disease, and are in a better position than most to restart their economies.